stimutak/loopsleuth/README.md

 ### Tag Editing UX (2024-06)

+- Per-clip tag editing is now only available in the detail (single-clip) view.
+The grid view uses the batch bar for all tag editing.
+- The per-clip tag editor has been removed from the grid for a cleaner, more unified workflow.
 - **Keyboard Shortcuts:**
   - `e` or `Enter` focuses tag input for editing (when tag area is focused)
   - Arrow keys navigate autocomplete suggestions